 - Bottle dispenser: put the food in a dry and empty (ensure you remove labels, caps and cap rings) large water bottle.
 You can then drill a few holes and let your pooch figure it out.

 - Spinning dispenser: if you’re feeling a bit craftier, you can make your own Spin-out dog treat game.
 We have used this at our day care and the dogs love it!

 - Snuffle Mat: the snuffle mat is essentially a rubber mat tied with lots of fabric.
 The way it works is by scattering your dog’s food between all the bits of fabric.
 You dog will then have to use his nose to find the food, therefore slowing down the eating process.
 You can read how to make your own snuffle mat here.
 Alternatively, you can find online pet shops with ready to buy snuffle mats.

 - Cereal boxes: if your dog loves to rip stuff apart, you can use this method.
 Simply put your dog’s food inside the empty box and close it with masking tape.
 Now blissfully watch your dog destroy the box!

-THE UNEXPECTED EFFECTS OF CREATIVE DOG FEEDING
+THE UNEXPECTED BENEFITS OF CREATIVE DOG FEEDING

 To exemplify the concept above, think about this: would you be happy if your only activities were to eat, sleep and go for a walk every day?
 For the rest of your life?
 This means no reading your favourite books, not watching TV, not learning anything new…just eat, walk and sleep.
 By the end of the week most of us would be rather bored, consequently we will start yelling at the postman, tearing the wallpaper off the walls and trying to eat our own body weight due to boredom!
 Sounds familiar?
 That’s right, your dog gets bored as much as you do!